Caleb-Barger/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    the document object model is the entirty of a webpage represented as in object like structure.

 2. What is an event?
+    an event is something that chrome listens for on a page, such as a mouse click or key press.
+We can add event listners to invoke functions in our js files.

 3. What is an event listener?
+    event listners are methods that can be called on elements.
+They take in whatever event you want to listen for as well as a callback function.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? an array brings with it all the cool functionality of higher oreder methods and a nodelist does not.
+SOO making this switch makes your live a bunch easier.

 5. What is a component?
+    a component is a slice of reusable code that can be called to create some sort of html element on your page.
+A good example is a card containing a name, bio, and photo.
+This one componet could be used to many cards with diffrent datasets getting passed into it.

 ### Git Set up